Pause - set your Pulse...

-One thing I’m noticing now more than ever before in my experience as a journalist and researcher, and as a human in general, is that people are hungry for information that is deeper than what they are getting through the mainstream media.
+One thing I’m noticing now more than ever before is that people are hungry for information that is deeper than what they are getting through the mainstream media.
 It feels as though people are beginning to recognize that there is a degree of corruption involved in our world and that politicians and traditional media outlets have been compromised in the process.

 How can you weed through the confusion?
 What media can you trust?
 What is the truth?
 These are all big questions many are now asking.
 We are also seeing a general lack of trust in many professional or societal experts due to a felt sense that they have been compromised as well.
 Compromised by who?
 I guess it depends on the situation – and it can also be tough to know.

 To get answers to these questions, people have been looking for alternative information or perspectives about many current events in an attempt to make sense of the world.

 I’ve worked for 14 years in independent media now.
 I don’t see myself as a journalist, but that being a journalist is simply a hat I wear at times.
 My general passion is more philosophical, exploring culture, current events and human consciousness to determine why things are the way they are, and how we can bring new information and experience to the forefront to deeply shift our individual and collective worldviews to change our reality.

 I founded Collective Evolution in 2009 for the purposes of having conversations I felt were important but perhaps not widely available.
 Initially beginning as a platform for exploring consciousness, CE ventured into current events, as I felt they often reflect the inner aspect of who we are as people – and as a collective.
 What happens out there is a reflection of the beliefs, values and ideals we hold.